Streletz/WeatherForecast/README.md

 #####1.0

-First version of this program/
+First version of this program.